redBorder/redborder-documentation/docs/manager/platform_configurations/ch7_4_general_config.md

 ## OpenWeatherMap

-OpenWeatherMap is used in the mobility pipeline to enrich mobility data with weather information.
-This field allows the user to write down their OperWeatherMap API key to accomplish the enrichment.
+*OpenWeatherMap* is used in the mobility module to enrich mobility data with weather information.
+This field allows the user to write down their *OperWeatherMap* API key to accomplish the enrichment.

 ## White Networks